vladimir-banos/vladimir-banos.github.io/_pages/about.md

   - /about.html
 ---

-I am an economics student at the [Universidad de Piura (UDEP)](https://www.udep.edu.pe/), Peru, with a strong interest in applied microeconomics, industrial organization, and development economics.
-My work focuses on understanding how markets, institutions, and public policy shape economic outcomes in Peru and Latin America.
+I am an economics student at the Universidad de Piura (UDEP), Peru.
+My research focuses on how market structure and public policy shape economic outcomes in Peru and Latin America, using microeconometric methods and Peruvian administrative and household data (EEA-INEI, ENDES, ENAHO, INDECOPI).

-I currently work as a research assistant, contributing to impact evaluation projects using household survey data (ENAHO, ENDES) and applying quasi-experimental methods in Stata and Python.
+I work as a research assistant, managing and preparing Peruvian administrative and household datasets for economic research.
 ## Research Interests

 - Impact evaluation and causal inference